kbarry91/4th-year-SHA-256-Algorithm/README.md

 ```

 ## References
 In order to complete this project alot of research went into both the **SHA-256** algorithm aswell as the **C** programming language.
-Any code adapted from outside sources is refernced in the [sha256.c](https://github.com/kbarry91/4th-year-SHA-256-Algorithm/blob/master/sha256.c) file and complies with all licenses.
+Any code adapted from outside sources is refernced in the [sha256.c](https://github.com/kbarry91/4th-year-SHA-256-Algorithm/blob/master/sha256.c) file and complies with all licenses and [^policies] .

 Below is as list of some other resources used to conduct research:
 - [ch maj](https://crypto.stackexchange.com/questions/5358/what-does-maj-and-ch-mean-in-sha-256-algorithm/5360)